English

 5

-2 Data length (Len) Len high-order 8 bits
+2 Data length (Len) High-order 8 bits

-Len low-order 8 bits
+Low-order 8 bits

-6 to 6 + Len-1 Len Data See the following table
+6 to 6+Len-1 Len Data See the following table.

-6 + Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6+Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

 Data format:

-2 bytes 2 bytes 2 bytes n bytes
+2 bytes 2 bytes 2 bytes n byte(s)

-The MCU returns the following command:
+The MCU returns the following data.

 0